fsharp/fsharp.org/mentorship/register.md

 headline: Registering for the F# Mentorship program
 ---

-Applications for the 2021 Fall mentorship round (#11) are now open.
-Both prospective _mentors_ and _mentees_ need to apply [here](https://forms.gle/WAPwui3GxhRcQerw9).
+Applications for the 2022 Spring mentorship round (#12) are now open.
+Both prospective _mentors_ and _mentees_ need to apply [here](https://docs.google.com/forms/d/1hwpKIICiwX_OCtgdhC_SZon0WZMxMxGICtQrUKlb_lE/).

-## Timeline for Round 11
+## Timeline for Round 12

-* 2021-08-20 - 2021-09-25: Applications accepted for round 11
+* 2022-03-07 - 2022-04-05: Applications accepted for round 12
-* 2021-09-25 - 2021-09-30: Volunteers will review applications and pair mentors/mentees
+* 2022-04-05 - 2022-04-10: Volunteers will review applications and pair mentors/mentees
-* 2021-10-01 - 2021-12-01: Mentors mentees meet once a week during 8 weeks for a mentorship session
+* 2022-04-11 - 2022-06-15: Mentors mentees meet once a week during 8 weeks for a mentorship session

 ## Membership in the F# Software Foundation Required